Arizona General Stream Adjudication Bulletin

 The Bulletin relies on links so the entire document is available to our readers.
-Always check our What's New page for up-to-date notices and documents.
+The Active Cases page provides copies of orders issued in the cases currently in process.

 Many of the remaining contested cases in the San Pedro River Watershed involving claims for water rights for irrigation use identify a well located outside the subflow zone as the source of water.
 Currently more than two dozen cases have been stayed pending approval of a test that will determine whether a well is depleting the subflow zone.
 A substantially larger number of cases have not been initiated to resolve claimed rights to appropriable water because the source of water is reported to be a well located outside the subflow zone.
 For example, in the Sierra Vista subwatershed, more than 60 cases have not been initiated because the watershed file reports prepared by ADWR list a well that provides the source of water which is located outside the subflow zone.

 Arizona Department of Water Resources is in the process of developing a test to determine whether the wells that serve as the source of the water deplete the subflow zone.
 At a scheduling conference on June 17, 2022, ADWR reported that it is in the developmental phase of creating the model that will serve as the proposed test.
 It suggested holding a first meeting in January 2023 to present its work to interested parties, with a second meeting to be scheduled in July or August 2023.
 Based on this schedule, ADWR anticipates that it will issue a report in December 2023 that includes preliminary analysis and case studies.
 Once ADWR issues its final report, all claimants will have an opportunity to file comments or objections.

 St. David Irrigation District